 Some of the sensory bases I've included are edible or taste safe, which are perfect for little ones who are still mouthing.
 Others are brilliant quick fixes on those days when you haven't got a lot of time to set something up.
 And there are several options that offer amazing sensory experiences, but are on the messier side!

-Whatever you’re looking for I hope it sparks some ideas and encourages you to incorporate more small world play into your day!
-Wherever relevant I’ve included recipes so you can try it out for yourself.
-You can find links to all of the supplies mentioned at the bottom of this post.
+Whatever you're looking for I hope it sparks some ideas and encourages you to incorporate more small world play into your day!
+Wherever relevant I've included recipes so you can try it out for yourself.
+You can find links to all of the supplies mentioned in this post via the buttons below.

 Nothing beats play involving water!
 It takes minutes to set up and is guaranteed to keep little one's entertained.
 We often add blue food colouring to our water to enhance the look.
 Plastic animals, sea creatures, shells and pebbles are great additions to these play set ups.

 Freezing water is another option and great for setting up polar small worlds.
 Or make an ice rink like we did for these penguins!

 As an alternative to water why not make up some bubble foam?
 It's great fun and makes a wonderful base for some ocean play.

 To make bubble foam put 1 part tear free bubble bath (or washing up liquid) to 2 parts water into a bowl.
 We usually do 1/2 cup of bubble bath and 1 cup of water at a time.
 If you'd like to colour your bubble foam add a little food colouring at this stage.
 Mix it up using an electric hand mixer until you start to get stiff peaks and then scoop it out into a tray for play.
 We usually make 3 or 4 batches of different colours to fill a tray.